Daims-daims/ExtensionAgarIo/README.md

 #### TODO

-Add all macro JS script in scripts/macroScript.js file
+- Add all macro JS script in scripts/macroScript.js file
+- prevent map from listening to mouseEvent